ovnxize/Blob-Maker-for-Arma-3-Terrains/README.md

 - avoid_overlap: True to avoid overlapping existing blobs, False to allow overlap.
 - num_points_per_blob: Number of points defining each blob shape.

+## Known Issues

+- Large amount of blobs to generate with multiple blobs will take a LONG time.
+Reducing randomness, disabling smooth lines, and the number of points will speed up the process.
+- Probably won't work very well with users with 8GB memory or less.

 If you discover any issues with the script or have some suggestions, please put them in the issues portion of this repository and when I find the time I'll add them, or someone cool will add it themselves!